 Interactive Application Security Testing (IAST), also referred to as gray-box testing, is a testing methodology that combines techniques from black-box security testing and white-box security testing.

 The combination of dynamic and static vulnerability assessment techniques brings improved coverage and quality to vulnerability test results.
-IAST typically works by embedding instrumentation code within a running application which allows a dynamic scanner to inspect the application whilst it is being scanned.
+IAST typically works by embedding instrumentation code within a running application which allows a dynamic scanner to inspect the application while it is being scanned.

 The Interactive Application Security Testing (IAST) scan complements a regular dynamic scan (DAST) scan with additional tests, coverage and context based on how the application reacts during a scan.
 This information is made available to the scanner thanks to an agent that is installed and enabled on the server-side when a scan is in progress.